Dangerous Goods Definition

 - Mixed or consolidated packages of more than one type of hazardous material must contain proper labelling for each type of dangerous goods.
 NEVER mix or consolidate hazardous materials into a single package that might react with each other in any way.

 - For storage: If at all possible, cartons containing DG should be stored in a manner that makes them easy to access and identify, meaning that the labels should remain visible at all times.

-- For transport: If DG containers are palletized, pallets containing DG items should also be clearly labeled on the outside of the pallet wrapping or binding.
+- For transport: If DG containers are palletised, pallets containing DG items should also be clearly labelled on the outside of the pallet wrapping or binding.

-- For transport: Each label type must meet the size and color requirements defined by ICAO and IATA, IMO, or other regulatory body relevant to the mode of transpiration.
+- For transport: Each label type must meet the size and colour requirements defined by ICAO and IATA, IMO, or other regulatory body relevant to the mode of transportation.